GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android.md

 These instructions are for Ubuntu 12.04.

-If you use Android Emulator, your VM should have 1GB RAM or more.
+If you use Android Virtual Device(ADV), your VM should have 1GB RAM or more.
 You can create such a VM on [FutureGrid](http://manual.futuregrid.org/openstackgrizzly.html).

-If you use real Android device, your device must be rooted to run SocialVPN.
+If you use real Android devices, your devices must be rooted to run SocialVPN.
-The instructions are tested for Android 3.0(Honeycomb) and 4.4.2(KitKat).
+These instructions are tested for Android 3.0(Honeycomb) and 4.4.2(KitKat).

 ## Install necessary packages